 A number of other features, such as the possibility to adjust for kinship, are also included.
 See the documentation, and the program, for further details.

 The program downloadable above (Familias 2.0, actually identical to Familias 1.97) runs under Windows, and is intended for practical use in DNA testing labs.
 It is the result of many many years of cumulative development.
-A new version is now being developed at RMI.
-It will improve and modernize the program in may ways, for example it will be able to handle DVI situations.
-For further information about the new version, please contact Daniel Kling.
+For further information about the new version Familias 3.0, please contact Daniel Kling.

 For research purposes, the core functions of Familias have now been made availiable in an R package.
 Please see the OpenFamilias pages.